sparcityeu/SparseBase/doxygen/pages/testing_guide.md

 The name of the target should match the name of the test file, but its extension will be `.test` instead of `.cpp`.
 In our case, given the test file `tests/suites/path/package_tests.cpp`, the target for it is called `package_tests.test`.
 We add the file executable target for CMake to compile, and we tell CMake that it needs to be linked with the `SparseBase` library and with Google Test.

-### 3. Add the executable target as a test in the `CMakeLists.txt` file in the root directory
+### 3. Add the executable target as a test in the 'CMakeLists.txt' file in the root directory

 To add the executable as a test, add the following to the `CMakeLists.txt` file in the root directory between the the `if( RUN_TESTS ) ... endif()` tags.